lordfpx/AB-mediaQuery/README.md

 ## SETUP

 There are different ways to setup breakpoints and media queries rules.
-Default media queries are in ** em ** unit, here is why: http://zellwk.com/blog/media-query-units/
+Default media queries are in **em** unit, here is why: http://zellwk.com/blog/media-query-units/

-### Only JS with default settings: not recommanded
+### Only JS with default settings

-Simple call `abMediaQuery` function with no parameters:
+Simply call `abMediaQuery` function with no parameters:
 ```
 abMediaQuery();
 ```

 You can go further by changing default settings, see below (**More options**) for available options.

-**Beware**, no CSS will be generated, you will only get JS side.
-Here are media queries that will be generated on JS side. **Please, reflect them in your CSS**:
 ```
 * small:      screen and (min-width: 0em)
 * smallOnly:  screen and (max-width: 47.99em)